 What were the 2000s without a good sports movie?
 Now, what about an effective 2000s sports movie but you add drums?
 Drumline, to this day, is a highly enjoyable coming-of-age story following the journey of a young musician from New York entering University and coming head to head with the leader of the school’s drum section.

 The Marvel movie Guardians of the Galaxy is not only one of the best films in the entire MCU, but it also cemented Saldaña as a top-tier action movie star.
-Playing the role of the orphaned alien and trained assassin Gamora, Saldaña manages to capture the perfect balance between lethal and righteous – making her one of the most captivating MCU characters not only in Guardians of the Galaxy but in the entire IP too.
+Playing the role of the orphaned alien and trained assassin Gamora, Saldaña manages to capture the perfect balance between lethal and righteous — making her one of the most captivating MCU characters not only in Guardians of the Galaxy but across the franchise.

 Directed by Jorge R. Gutierrez, the animated movie The Book of Life proves that Saldaña is just as talented with voice-over work as she is with live-action.
 The Book of Life is a pretty dark romance story, that sees two lovers having to fight against marriage proposals, societal pressure, and even death in their effort to be together.